October incident: Background and history

 However, younger elements within the conspiracy came to doubt their leaders and seceded from the plot.
 In addition, there were leaks that reached War Minister Gen. Jirō Minami.
 He requested Gen. Sadao Araki to pacify the malcontents.
 Araki thereupon attempted to reason with Hashimoto and Chō, but they refused to abandon their scheme and Araki had them arrested by the Kempeitai—military police—on 17 October 1931.

 The punishments for this abortive coup were even milder than for the previous March Incident, as Gen. Minami publicly excused the plot as simply an excess of patriotic zeal.
 Hashimoto was sentenced to 20 days house arrest, Chō to 10 days and the other ringleaders were simply transferred.

 Consequences

 The October Incident, also known as the "Imperial Colors Incident", thus ended in apparent failure and resulted in the dissolution of the Sakurakai.
-However, the lightness of the punishments only encouraged more attempted military intervention in the government, cumulating with the February 26 Incident of 1936.
+However, the lightness of the punishments only encouraged more attempted military intervention in the government, culminating in the February 26 Incident of 1936.